moni42077/Sturm-Liouville-Solver/README.md

 Due to the uniqueness of the Eigenvalue Problems every one has its own seperate file in `eigen`, which does all the calculations and typically produces the plots as well.

 The rest of the folders are not really important but here is a quick rundown
-- `Chebyshev` - contains some test to make sure our differentiation matrix actually differentiates
-- `eps_plots` - contains most of the plots that have been produced
 - `finite_elem` - the main file is there as well as other element method files
-- `meetings` - notes for the weekly meetings I had with Jitse and Evy
 - `plots` - some helper files to make some more specific plots
-- `report` - the initial report was there